 Federal Work Study Opportunity

-If you are attending school in the Washington, DC area and have Federal Work Study as part of your financial aid package, AAIA has FWS Office Assistant positions available for Summer 2013 and the 2013-2014 school year.
+If you are attending school in the Washington, DC area and have Federal Work Study as part of your financial aid package, AAIA will have FWS Office Assistant positions available for the 2014-2015 school year.
 We are required to have a contract with the school which you attend, please let us know if you are interested in applying so we can ensure that this relationship is established.
-Contact Lisa Wyzlic at the contact below.
+Please send inquiries to email@example.com.

 We are often asked if we ever hear from our previous scholarship recipients.
 If you were a previous AAIA scholarship recipient, please send us an update about what you are currently doing.
 We would love to hear from you and be able to let others know how our students are making a difference in Indian Country and the world!